cdfoundation/sig-interoperability/docs/vocabulary.md

 Some of the core Jenkins terms are listed below. [[4]]

-- **Project**: A user-configured description of work which Jenkins should perform, such as building a piece of software, etc.
+- **Job**: A user-configured description of work which Jenkins should perform, such as building a piece of software, etc.
-- **Job**: A deprecated term, synonymous with Project.
+- **Project**: A deprecated term, synonymous with Job.
 - **Stage**: Stage is part of Pipeline, and used for defining a conceptually distinct subset of the entire Pipeline
-- **Pipeline**: A user-defined model of a continuous delivery pipeline.
+- **Pipeline**: A user-defined model of a continuous delivery pipeline (see [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/)).
-- **Node**: A machine which is part of the Jenkins environment and capable of executing Pipelines or Projects.
+- **Agent**: A machine or a container which is connected to the Jenkins master and capable of executing Pipelines or Jobs.
 Both the Master and Agents are considered to be Nodes.
+- **Node**: A machine or a container which is part of the Jenkins environment and capable of executing Pipelines or Jobs.
+Both the Master and Agents are considered to be Nodes.
-- **Trigger**: A criteria for triggering a new Pipeline run or Build.
+- **Trigger**: A criteria for triggering a new Pipeline run or a Job.

 ### Jenkins X